hrenikindi/ecommerce/README.md

 In this milestone we have learnt how to create a prodcut form and how to handle the product form data using the react hook form and also we have learnt how to create a product form using tailwindcss

 Also in this milestone we have seen how to handle/create the side effects of the product.

+## Milestone 10:
+Creating end point for the products page adding multer functionality for the product page